DanGyi23/CV/README.md

 ## Your Name

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
-And then a sentence about what exictes you about tech.
+And then a sentence about what excites you about tech.

 ## Skills